wrode/Blog/_posts/2016-08-19-Smart contracts.md

 #### Trust

 When entering into a normal contract, several factors play an important role.
 The most obvious part is an understanding of the actual contract.
-The contract lays out the terms and conditions of an agreement in laywer language - which is what you are commiting to.
+The contract lays out the terms and conditions of an agreement in laywerish language - which is what you are commiting to.
 Therefore, it is important to understand this laywerish language and how this is interpreted by the legal system.
 This is why you always carefully read the terms and conditions of your itunes agreement. *You* would never sign an agreement that commits you to providing your firstborn as payment for using their service, as 98% of people apparently [would](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2757465).

+![Firstborn]({{ site.url }}/assets/images/Firstborn.png){:style="width:60%; margin: 0 20%"}

 Secondly, the terms and conditions that are laid out in a contract are constrained by a large body of existing law.
-This means that you can't be sure how the contract will play out by just looking at the writing in the agreement.
+This means that you can't be sure how the contract will play out by just looking at the content of the agreement.
 There are laws that prohibit you from paying with your firstborn, even if you agree to this by signing a contract.
 Therefore, it is important to understand how this legal context plays in.

-![Firstborn]({{ site.url }}/assets/images/Firstborn.png){:style="width:60%; margin: 0 20%"}

 ---